 The challenge is to take that level of visibility and kick it up the chain, where higher-level managers can review in the context of the other projects they're managing.

 The specific projects may change over time, but the need to see how they're all progressing never does.
 We get that, because we're a project-based company, too.
-We couldn't give our clients visibility into their implementation project if we hadn't already put our own house in order!
+We couldn't give our customers visibility into their implementation project if we hadn't already put our own house in order!

 How do you achieve project visibility?

 First things first – you need to have the right systems in place.
 If you're still managing your projects and operational data (accounting, payroll, etc.) in separate systems, it will be tough to get true visibility.
-This is where an ERP solution like SAP Business One comes into play.
+This is where an ERP solution like NetSuite comes into play.
 It pulls your core business functions into a single system, giving you the ability to evaluate progress in real-time – no more waiting to compile reports from multiple sources.

 Each project will be represented on a GANTT chart that shows, at a glance, its progress against established milestones.
 You can view multiple projects simultaneously, or drill down one at a time if you prefer.